The Importance of Strategic Communication in the Digital Era

 • Cons: Not able to drill down into topics

 Knowing your audience is only one step in the strategic communication process.
 You also need to know WHAT you need to communicate to them.
 Your audience’s attention is more fragmented now with all the available information and content fighting for said attention.
-That is why it is important to know what you need to say to your audience that will best invoke a favorable emotional response out of them.
+That is why it is important to know what you need to say to your audience that will best invoke a favorable emotional response.

 To do so, requires a methodical and creative approach to creating a message that is unique enough to catch attention.
 Anything that is not directly related to what you are trying to communicate can lead the audience member or consumer away from your end goal of the message itself.
 This drive for conversions in a digitally dominated world is all about knowing and what they want to consume.